fineract-academy/pages/how-to-build-fineract-with-intellij-idea.md

            ```
 7. **Build the Project:**
    - Go to `Run` > `Run 'Fineract'`.
-   - IntelliJ IDEA will build and run the Apache Fineract server.
+   - IntelliJ IDEA will build and run the Apache Fineract® server.
 You can access it using a web browser at `https://localhost:8443/fineract-provider`.

-This should get you started with building and running Apache Fineract using IntelliJ IDEA.
+This should get you started with building and running Apache Fineract® using IntelliJ IDEA.

 ### Default configuration
 - By default the application will be using a self-signed TLS protocol (`https`) and port: `8443`